Mohammadreza-Beygifard/overall_configs/README.md

 git submodule update
 ```

-and also install the theem you are currentlu using
+and also install the theme you are currentlu using

 in my case:
 ```bash